 As part of the Board's focus on continuously reviewing and updating its governance practices, the Board worked with Spencer Stuart in Fiscal 2024 to conduct an enhanced Board effectiveness review.
-The review included all dimensions of board performance with a focus on matters related to board composition (including board size, diversity, skill set, and leadership), and governance practices.
+The review included all dimensions of board performance with a focus on matters related to board composition (including board size, skill set, and leadership), and governance practices.
 The review identified and confirmed key strengths and opportunities in the following areas of focus:

 Area of Focus Strengths Opportunities and Actions Board succession planning The review confirmed the Board's perspective that the Board has been thoughtfully composed with directors who have expertise, backgrounds, and geographic and political knowledge relevant to the Company's strategy.
-The Board and CGNR Committee are further developing a long-term succession plan for the Board and will revisit and update that plan at least annually.
+During Fiscal 2025, the Board and CGNR Committee continued to develop a long-term succession plan for the Board which will be revisited and updated at least annually.
 CEO succession planning The review confirmed the Board's perspective that the Company has enjoyed strong leadership from the CEO and executive leadership team, and that the Board has historically recognized and continues to recognize its responsibility for CEO succession.
-The Human Resources Committee and the Board are enhancing their engagement on leadership succession planning.
+The Human Resources Committee and the Board are continuing efforts to enhance their engagement on leadership succession planning.
 The Board's role in strategy The review identified that the Board is aligned with the CEO and executive management team on the key strategic priorities facing the Company.
-Starting in Fiscal 2024, the Board is holding dedicated strategy meetings, commencing on an annual basis, and is generally increasing the Board's overall engagement in corporate strategy.
+Starting in Fiscal 2024, the Board began holding annual dedicated strategy meetings and is working on generally increasing the Board's overall engagement in corporate strategy.
 Stockholder engagement The review confirmed that the Board is well-informed of stockholder perspectives regarding the business and governance of the Company.
-The Company has commenced development and execution of a robust stockholder engagement plan, which will include increasing levels of proactive outreach to the portfolio managers and stewardship teams from the Company's largest stockholders and their advisors.
+The Company has developed a robust stockholder engagement plan, which includes increasing levels of proactive outreach to the portfolio managers and stewardship teams from the Company's largest stockholders and their advisors.
 Board education and development The review confirmed that new directors participate in an onboarding process and also receive continuing education from management on the Company's business.
 In Fiscal 2024, the Company implemented an enhanced director continuing education program.
-The Company will continue to enhance and build out its director onboarding processes to further prepare all new directors to make their strongest contributions to the Board.
+The Company continues to enhance and build out its director onboarding processes to further prepare all new directors to make their strongest contributions to the Board.
 Governance enhancements The review confirmed that the Board has operated well and has adopted good governance practices, and that the Board should continue to evolve its governance practices as a non-controlled company.
 The CGNR Committee and the Board are committed to continuing to implement governance enhancements, including those listed above under the subheading "Governance Changes Since the Reclassification".